SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - (Trial) **set_ini_coor_vel** (character, 3d)
    Set initial atomic coordinates and velocities for each macro-grid point.
 This must be given with specific directories and files:
    Prepare ``directory``/multiscale/MXXXXXX/ini_coor_vel.dat, where 'XXXXXX' is the index number of the macro-grid point of the material region usually starting from '000001' up to the number of macro-grid point.
 The format of the file 'ini_coor_vel.dat' is just Rx, Ry, Rz, Vx, Vy, Vz (with space separation) for each atom (i.e. for each line), where the unit of the coordinates, Rx, Ry, Rz, is angstrom or a.u. speficied by ``unit_system`` but that of velocities is always a.u..
 This option should be used together with ``read_gs_wfn_k_ms`` which is the option to read the ground state wave function for each macro-grid point.
-   Default value is ``'y'``.
+   Default value is ``'n'``.

 - (Trial) **nmacro_write_group** (integer, 3d)
    If the number of macroscopic grids are very large, computers can be unstable by writing all information of all macroscopic grid points at the same time.
 To avoid that, the writings are divided by specifying this option.
 Writings will be done by each ``nmacro_write_group`` macroscopic grid points. (this number must be aliquot part of the total number of macroscopic grid points)
    Default value is ``'-1'``.

 - (Trial) **file_macropoint** (character, 3d)
-   If this variable is specified, the coordinates of the macropoints are set from the file.
+   If file name is specified in the option, the coordinates of the macropoints are set from the file.
    Default value is ``''``.